google/if-this-then-ad/README.md

 ## Getting started

-- A copy of the [Google Sheets Template](https://docs.google.com/spreadsheets/d/1EKcPGQ1Vr6LyyQYeYE0-T2gPzNhemVTxsvpSNC5arhE)
-- Google Cloud Project with DV360 API and Ads API enabled
-- Any JSON API to be used as data source
-- An account for activation (see [Supported Target Agents](#supported-target-agents) below)

 1. Create a [Google Cloud](https://console.cloud.google.com) project or re-use an existing one

 1. Create an [OAuth Consent Screen](https://console.cloud.google.com/apis/credentials/consent)